 In certain circumstances (for example where required or permitted by law) we might not be able to provide you with access to some of your personal information, but where appropriate we will notify you of the reasons for this.

-Please use these details to complain about Data Protection practices, and if we don’t resolve your issue to your satisfaction, you can approach The Information Commissioner’s Office on https://ico.org.uk/ (or if it’s about our fundraising practices in relation to data) you can contact the Fundraising Regulator using their complaints form at www.fundraisingregulator.org.uk or on 0300 999 3407.
+You also have the right to make a complaint to the Information Commissioner’s Office (www.ico.org.uk) or if it as about our fundraising practices in relation to data, you can contact The Fundraising regulator using their complaints form at www.fundraisingregulator.org.uk or on 0300 999 3407.